curtisnlogan/prevent-final/README.md

 bug → impact

 -   suggested max-width in media queries instead of min-width → would not have activated responsive breakpoints properly

 ### Key Improvements From AI

 improvement → impact

+-   add safe area rule for notches etc. in css on nav bar → apple devices dominate some markets, so its important to account for their quirks
 -   be aware of possible notches on smartphones → ensured adequate padding at top of nav bar
 -   numerous how to wireframe tips → felt more at ease doing a form of design that I had never done before
 -   noted my buttons were too small in my wireframe → easier to click on buttons with fingers on smartphones